sheeshee/sheeshee.github.io/_posts/2019-06-01-so-you-want-to-learn-git.md

 ### A few more commands

 Git allows you to be very flexible in how you manage your repository and commit history.
-There are lots of little commands that could help you acheive whatever contrived objective you may have, but in the day-to-day you'll need a limited set.
+There are lots of little commands that could help you achieve whatever contrived objective you may have, but in the day-to-day you'll need a limited set.
 I find the following ones useful now and then and they can be handy to keep in your toolbox:
 * `git stash`: Stashing is a bit like the copy-past of Git.
 [See here][git-stash] for an explanation.
 * `git reset` and `git revert`: Resetting and reverting have similar uses in that they can undo commits, but each have specific contexts in which they should be applied.
 [See here][git-reset] for a comparison between the two.
-* `git rebase`: Rebasing, similar to merging, is another (more advanced) way to intergrate commits into a repository's history.
+* `git rebase`: Rebasing, similar to merging, is another (more advanced) way to integrate commits into a repository's history.
 See [this blog post for a brief introduction][git-tower-rebase], then read [Git website's article on rebasing][git-rebase] for a much more in-depth discussion.
 The `rebase` command also has an _interactive mode_ which is very helpful in cleaning up your commit history: [see here][git-rebase-interact] for an explanation.

 ### Collaborating

 One of the beauties of Git of course is how it allows many developers to work on a single project.
 The two elements you'll need to do this are **Pull Requests** and **Forking**.

-* **Pull Requests** are a key rool _and_ process in team software development.
-They are a formal notification that a feature or bug-fix is ready for intergration into the _master_ branch.
+* **Pull Requests** are a key tool _and_ process in team software development.
+They are a formal notification that a feature or bug-fix is ready for integration into the _master_ branch.
 Atlassian gives [a nice explanation][atlassian-pull-request].

 * To **Fork** a repository is to create your own copy of someone else's repository.
-This lets you make changes to a project where you might not already have editting rights.
+This lets you make changes to a project where you might not already have editing rights.
 Later on, if you'd like, these changes can be turned into a pull-request for the original project.
 See [GitHub's introduction on Forking][github-forking] to get started.

 ### Best Practice